stated-tech/Grants-Program/applications/root.md

 If we can drive forward more nuanced and interactive decision making, that leads to more imaginative proposals that enable us to share financial value and credit more fairly across a group, we can then begin to see this whole process as the pre-formation process for talent sourcing and the setup of fluid and optimistic on-chain organisational structures like shokunin’s [optimistic pure proxies](https://polkaverse.com/@shokunin/let-s-use-pallet-proxy-for-chaos-and-good-32567).

+**Is there another way?**

+When we begin with a basic idea that no proposal put forward is final, or correct, or cannot be improved, then we begin to design different systems, optimising for advancing coherence between proposers and also voters. who we should aim to move towards contributors and even co-creators of proposals.

+By beginning with an outcome we are designing towards, we begin to see the problems differently and this has two primary effects on the way we imagine and design these systems:

+*We take the **pressure off** people to write great proposals to convince voters.*

+Currently we are headed towards ever longer documents, associated materials, references, spreadsheets, colourful language and big promises that adds to the administrative burden on everyone and further reduces voter / proposer participation and makes the whole process into something that optimises for a certain type of specialist proposal writer.

+*We move the system away from binaries - proposers / voters who end up in an adversarial relationship, and towards outcomes that prioritise **collective endeavours**.*

+This is perhaps a radical, but obvious approach, that aims to optimise once again for a larger aim, than simply engineering away the symptoms of much bigger issues.

 ### How Root works

 We introduce a **weighted/ranked voting system** to help people participate in on-chain governance equally, no matter how many tokens they hold.